What Is Metacognition And Why Does It Matter For Education?

 Teachers, and other educational staff, need to be shown how to develop students’ self-regulation, emotional control, and independence.

-Although metacognition is about learners taking control of their own learning, a teacher’s role is vital to develop pupils’ metacognitive skills and strategies to empower them to do so.
+Although metacognition is about learners taking control of their own learning, a teacher’s role is vital to develop students’ metacognitive skills and strategies to empower them to do so.

 3. Metacognition requires careful planning